-- Large area in Modjadjiskloof town is owned by one private person and this create a challenge in terms of upgrading and expansion of the town; - There's illegal settlement and land occupation in areas such as Masenkeng, Mokgoba and Meshasheng; - Illegal occupation of land by illegal car wash along D13380 road from Kgapane to Matswi;

-Land restitution and redistribution;

-This is the policy of the government to restore land to the people who were dispossessed since 1913.
+- Large area in Modjadjiskloof town is privately owned and this create a challenge in terms of upgrading and expansion of the town; - There's illegal settlements and land occupation in areas such as Masenkeng, Mokgoba and Meshasheng; - Illegal occupation of land by illegal car wash along D13380 road from Ga-Kgapane to Matswi; - Land restitution and redistribution-this is the policy of the government to restore land to the people who were dispossessed since 1913.
 The government process progresses at a snail pace.